-The LMR336x0AP-Q1 automotive-qualified regulator is an easy-to-use, synchronous, step-down DC/DC converter that delivers best-in-class efficiency for rugged applications.
-The LMR336x0AP-Q1 drives up to 2 A or 3 A of load current from an input of up to 36 V. The LMR336x0AP-Q1 provides high light load efficiency and output accuracy in a very small solution size.
-Features such as a power-good flag and precision enable provide both flexible and easyto-use solutions for a wide range of applications.
-The LMR336x0AP-Q1 automatically folds back frequency at light load to improve efficiency.
-Integration eliminates most external components and provides a pinout designed for simple PCB layout.
-Protection features include thermal shutdown, input undervoltage lockout, cycle-by-cycle current limit, and hiccup shortcircuit protection.
-The LMR336x0AP-Q1 is available in a 12-pin 3-mm × 2-mm next generation VQFN package with wettable flanks.
+The LMR33620 SIMPLE SWITCHER® regulator is an easy-to-use, synchronous, step-down converter that delivers best-in-class efficiency for rugged industrial applications.
+The LMR33620 drives up to 2 A of load current from an input of up to 36 V. The LMR33620 provides high light load efficiency and output accuracy in a very small solution size.
+Features such as a power-good flag and precision enable provide both flexible and easy-to-use solutions for a range of applications.
+The LMR33620 automatically folds back frequency at light load to improve efficiency.
+Integration eliminates external components and provides a pinout designed for simple PCB layout.
+Protection features include thermal shutdown, input undervoltage lockout, cycleby-cycle current limit, and hiccup short-circuit protection.
+The LMR33620 is available in an 8-pin HSOIC package and in a 12-pin 3 mm × 2 mm next generation VQFN package with wettable flanks.
+This device is also available in an AEC-Q100-qualified version.